yanb514/yanb514.github.io/project.md

 ---

 <h2>Music</h2>
- <blockquote>I was classically trained on piano, but over the years I gradually found myself attracted to minimalistic music and modern Jazz.
+ <blockquote>I used to play classical piano, but over the years I found myself gravitating towards minimalistic music and modern Jazz.
 I like music with colorful chords and rich texture.
 Simple melodies would be a bonus.</blockquote>

  <div class="row">
  	<div class="1u 12u$(medium)">